Am4nzi/plantme/README.md

 ## Todos

-- Develop results page
+- Improve layout/responsiveness of results page (mobile only)
+- Show the properties of each result when the user hovers and/or clicks on the result
 - Enable text compression to improve performance
 - Use PurgeCSS unused Vuetify CSS which is bloating load speeds

-## Bugs

-- Stepper component sometimes gets half hidden behind the top of the browser when the `position: sticky` CSS rule is applied.